Recker011/Catalog-Proxy/README.md

 2. Open the browser console on `dashboard.html` to inspect client-side errors.
 3. Check the Node.js process logs or any configured log files under `logs/`.
 4. Verify that Chrome / Chromium is installed and correctly detected.
+5. For sports streaming issues, verify connectivity to totalsportek.es.